bmhaynie/high-branch/_beer/poke.md

 alt:
 availability: Keg
 bitterness:
-description: A Berliner Weiss that is barrel aged for 2 months to create a dry, lightly tart ale.
+description: Poke is our interpretation of a historical Berliner Weisse.
+We utilize a no boil method of brewing while simply heating the wort to near boiling temperatures to sterilize it.
+The beer is then aged with a mixed culture for 3-6 months.
 gravity:
 hops:
 ibu: 3